che-incubator/chectl/README.md

   --che-operator-cr-patch-yaml=che-operator-cr-patch-yaml  Path to a yaml file that overrides the default values in
                                                            CheCluster CR used by the operator.
 This parameter is used only when the installer is the 'operator' or the 'olm'.

-  --che-operator-image=che-operator-image                  [default: quay.io/eclipse/che-operator:nightly] Container
-                                                           image of the operator.
-This parameter is used only when the installer is the operator

   --deployment-name=deployment-name                        [default: che] Eclipse Che deployment name